lulzzz/documentation-1/docs/category/04_install_cert_mgr.md

 cert-manager has the concept of ‘Certificates’ that define a desired X.509 certificate.
 A Certificate is a resource that references a ClusterIssuer for information on how to obtain the certificate.

 Create a file called 'certificate.yaml' and add the following code.
-Replace the <<place holder text>> with your DNS name that we set earlier in this article.
+Replace the [placeholder] text with your DNS name that we set earlier in this article.

 ```yaml
 apiVersion: certmanager.k8s.io/v1alpha1